 New resident?
 You must call Waste Management at 1-800-866-4460 to establish an account prior to having your trash and recycling picked up.

 Refuse in Robinson Township is collected every Tuesday.
-In 2018, the collection schedule will be delayed one day if collection day falls on or after the Memorial Day, Independence Day, Labor Day, and Christmas holidays.
-For more information, please contact 1-800-866-4460.
+In 2021, the collection schedule will be delayed by one day if collection day falls on or after the following observed holidays:

 There are some businesses and larger residential communities within Robinson Township who have other contracts with waste management companies that differ on pickup days and communal recycling containers.
 Check with your Property Management.
 Township ordinances require all residents to recycle.
 The schedule for residential recycling collection is in the next column on this page.